Page Nav

 1. " All we have to fear is fear itself,".
 Have you ever had a fear that you have now overcome?
 Share your experience with your partner.

-Ans - " All we have to fear is fear itself," said Roosevelt, because with fear of fear, nothing can be achieved in life The fear becomes a major obstacle in the progress of human beings.
-It's very important to overcome one's fear as did by Douglas because only after conquering the fear of water he could enjoy boating, fishing, peace of mind and regained his confidence.
+Ans - " All we have to fear is fear itself," said Roosevelt, because with fear of fear, nothing can be achieved in life.
+Fear becomes a major obstacle in the progress of human beings.
+It's very important to overcome one's fear, as did Douglas, because only after conquering the fear of water could he enjoy boating, fishing, peace of mind, and regain his confidence.
 Fear is very common in one's life.
-In our childhood, some of us had a fear of height, darkness, water, stage fear, courage to speak, riding a bicycle, etc. My father had gifted me a beautiful bicycle on my 10th birthday.
+In our childhood, some of us had a fear of height, darkness, water, stage fright, the courage to speak, riding a bicycle, etc. My father had gifted me a beautiful bicycle on my 10th birthday.
 I was very excited to learn to ride a bicycle.
 One of my friends helped me to learn.
-In my early attempts. once I had fallen from my bicycle and my left leg was fractured, and it took me about six months to heal, but then after, I was totally scared to ride.
-After a period of time, the same old friend gave me confidence and said," Just don"t worry, it was an accident, it won't happen again".
-His words gave me confidence and slowly with continuous practice. finally, I managed to ride a bicycle.
+In my early attempts.
+Once I had fallen from my bicycle and my left leg was fractured, and it took me about six months to heal, but then after that, I was totally scared to ride.
+After a period of time, the same old friend gave me confidence and said," Just don't worry, it was an accident, it won't happen again".
+His words gave me confidence, and I slowly with continuous practice.
+Finally, I managed to ride a bicycle.
 In this way, I conquered my fear and regained my confidence to ride a bicycle.

 2. Find and narrate other stories about the conquest of fear and what people have said about courage.
 For example, you can recall Nelson Mandela's struggle for freedom.

 Ans - Nelson Mandela was born on July 18, 1918.
 During his college days, he came across the sufferings of black people under British Rule.
 He started participating in movements against racial discrimination.
-Then, he joined African National Congress.
+Then, he joined the African National Congress.
 He was desirous to get justice, freedom, and respect for fellow Africans.
-He was arrested and kept in a prison for 27 years, and he became free when his country got freedom.
+He was arrested and kept in prison for 27 years, and he became free when his country gained independence.
 He became the first black president of South Africa.
-For his great contribution to the freedom struggle, he got Nobel Prize in 1993 and Govt.
-Of India also honoured him for his great contribution with her highest honour, " Bharat Ratna".
-Therefore, he is popularly known as Mahatma Gandhi of South Africa.
+For his great contribution to the freedom struggle, he got the Nobel Prize in 1993, and the Government of India also honoured him for his great contribution with its highest honour, " Bharat Ratna".
+Therefore, he is popularly known as the Mahatma Gandhi of South Africa.

 No comments